Typora supports table syntax of GitHub Flavored Markdown. For example, it will parse following text in a markdown file into a table.

 Right click on a table cell, and in the Context menu, there are menu items for add/remove table columns.

 Put the cursor inside a table and a table tooltip will show above the table header.
 Click the most left icon, and you will be able to resize the table.

 If you want to make the table larger than 6 columns or 10 rows, you can click the row/column number and enter a number.

 In GitHub Flavored Markdown, column alignment can be specified as follows:

 | Default | Left | Right | Center | | ------- | :---- | ----: | :----: | | cell1 | cell2 | cell3 | cell4 |

 In Typora, you can simply change text alignment under a column by selecting the related alignment icon from table tooltip.

 With alignment set, Typora will add attribute like

 <td>), but the final alignment can still be changed by CSS rules in current theme or custom CSS.

-Reorder row/column is also very easy thanks to Typora’s WYSIWYG feature.
-Just move you mouse on the left/top border of a row/column, and use drag & drop to render it:
+It’s easy to reorder rows/columns through Typora’s WYSIWYG feature.
+Just click on the left/top border of a row/column, and use drag and drop to move it: